Giotto's Crucifix at Santa Maria Novella

-Giotto's Crucifix at Santa Maria Novella is a cross painted in tempera and gold on wood panel (578 x 406 cm) by Giotto di Bondone around 1290-1295.
+Giotto's Crucifix at Santa Maria Novella is a cross painted in tempera and gold on wood panel (578 x 406 cm) by Giotto di Bondone around 1290–1295.
 The crucifix is preserved in the center of the nave of Florence's Santa Maria Novella basilica.
 It is one of the earliest known works by the artist, then in his early twenties.

 History

 The earliest source mentioning the Crucifix in Florence's Dominican Basilica as a work by Giotto is the testimony of a certain Ricuccio di Puccio del Miller, dated June 15, 1312, which states that a certain sum was allocated to keep a lamp lit in front of the crucifix.
-Lorenzo Ghiberti, in his Commentaries (mid-15th century), mentions the presence of Giotto's work and dates it to around 1290, contemporary with the Histories of St. Francis in the upper church of the Basilica of St. Francis of Assisi.
+Lorenzo Ghiberti, in his Commentaries (mid-15th century), mentions the presence of Giotto's work and dates it to around 1290, contemporary with the Histories of Saint Francis in the upper church of the Basilica of St. Francis of Assisi.
 Vasari later indicates a collaboration with Puccio Capanna.

 The Crucifix has been the subject of intense debate among historians concerning its correct identification, the master's contribution and that of various assistants.
 When the first restoration was carried out for the Giotto exhibition in 1937, many argued in favor of a complete autograph, but Richard Offner (1939) and Millard Meiss (1960) preferred to speak more cautiously of the Maestro of the Frescoes of St. Francis of Assisi, who is still sometimes referred to as the "non Giotto" in complex discussions of Giotto's Question.
 Nowadays, a consensus seems to have been reached regarding Giotto's autograph.
 The last doubts were dispelled by the restoration of the Opificio delle pietre dure, completed in autumn 2001, during which the very high quality of the execution and underlying drawing were rediscovered.
 Strong technical affinities with other works referencing the young Giotto were then highlighted (Madonna of Borgo San Lorenzo, Madonna of San Giorgio alla Costa).

 The same applies to the dating of the Cross, with fluctuations between the late eighties of the thirteenth and the early fourteenth centuries.
 The discovery of Ricuccio's will established a first ante quem term advanced to 1301, the year in which the Lucchese Deodato Orlandi signed a cross for the Poor Clares of San Miniato al Tedesco clearly inspired by that of Santa Maria Novella, in which he abandoned the "Greek" conventions followed by Cimabue and all the other painters.
 The remarkable similarities with the crucifix in the background of the fresco with Jerome examining the stigmata in the upper church of St. Francis of Assisi, dated 1295, further anticipate the term ante quem.

 On the other hand, the work seems to have been executed after the Madonna di Borgo San Lorenzo, dated circa 1290: the vision is more analytical, the tonalities more delicate and the figures show greater tenderness of feeling.
-It has been dated to the years 1290-1295, making it one of the artist's earliest works.
+It has been dated to the years 1290–1295, making it one of the artist's earliest works.